alx-sch/42_get_next_line/README.md

     - **`FD_SIZE`** (bonus):  The maximum number of file descriptors the program is designed to handle.
 This value represents the size of the array (`static char *stash[FD_SIZE]`) used to store content for multiple file descriptors.
 The variable type should be provided by the user as needed in the main.c (e.g. `#define FD_SIZE_TYPE size_t`).

 ## Handling of Binary Data
 Binary files, such as executables, images, and audio files (.exe, .jpeg, .png, .mp3, etc.), contain data in formats not composed of readable characters.
-While the project's specifications allow for undefined behavior when reading binary files, it's good practice to handle binary data in a controlled way to avoid unexpected outputs or issues.
+While the project's specifications allow for undefined behavior when reading binary files, it's good practice to this in a controlled way to avoid unexpected outputs or issues.

 Here's an example of an output when reading binary data:
 ```bash